shmihshmih/rush/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Tips for server: use PM2. install locally with npm install pm2 --save, start it with node_modules/.bin/pm2 --help.
+In config change default and production environments. pkill node - kill node server process.
+Also you might use NODE_ENV=production NODE_PORT=7564

 ## Running unit tests